Accessibility/Americans with Disabilities Act (ADA)

 The Americans with Disability Act (ADA) provides broad nondiscrimination protection in employment, public services, and public accommodations for individuals with disabilities.

-Section 504 of the Rehabilitation Act of 1973 (opens new window) prohibits discrimination against an otherwise qualified individual with a disability in any program or activity that receives federal financial assistance.
-Section 504 is enforced by, among others, the Office for Civil Rights (OCR) (opens new window).
+Section 504 of the Rehabilitation Act of 1973 prohibits discrimination against an otherwise qualified individual with a disability in any program or activity that receives federal financial assistance.
+Section 504 is enforced by, among others, the Office for Civil Rights (OCR).

 The Office of Equity & Compliance coordinates disability services for all employees and applicants for employment.
 It is the policy of Southwest to provide access to all regardless of disability, and we fully comply with all laws that ensure equal opportunities for persons with disability.
-If you are a disabled applicant or employee who desires a reasonable accommodation, contact the Office of Equity & Compliance.
-You may also download the Reasonable Accommodation Form (PDF) [Size: 225 KB], requires Adobe Reader (opens new window) for employees to begin the process.
+If you are a disabled applicant or employee who desires a reasonable accommodation, please contact the Office of Equity & Compliance at 901-333-5005 or email@example.com to begin the process.

 - Arranging for accommodations in classrooms and activities on campus